Banno/banno-powerons/certificate-renewal/Certificate Renewal JSON contract.md

 - **_reviewMessage_**: CU customizable message to be displayed on the review screen.
 Required.
 Must contain from 1 to 999 lines.

 - **_ineligibleIrsCodeMessage_**: CU customizable message to be displayed for a cd renew request on a share that has an ineligible IRS code.
 Optional.
 May contain from 0 to 999 lines.

+- **_ineligibleCrossAccountMessage_**: CU customizable message to be displayed to the member when attempting to make CD maturity changes to a cross account..
+Optional.
+May contain from 0 to 999 lines.

 ## Request (PROCESSDATA):